Reaching Out In Your Community

 Rides can be given or bus tokens handed out.
 Useful to get people to medical appointments, social services, etc.

-Time can be allotted for people to use a computer in the office.
+Time can be allotted for people to use a computer in a designated area.
 Useful for typing resumes, researching resources, or searching for family members.

 Emergency Cash Aid or Revolving Fund